Zip Line and Canopy Tour Adventures!

 Canopy Tour Construction

 Canopy tours were originally designed for scientists to survey the tree canopies.
 But the popularity of taking zipline rides through the tree tops from tree house to tree house has put the canopy tour on the map as an attraction to experience.
 Each zipline leg must be carefully designed and executed in order for participants to make it all the way from platform to platform, but not arrive so quickly that they slam into the tree at the other end.
 Most canopy tours are designed and built for commercial operations that staff guides who are trained for safe operation.
 We have, however, also installed them for individual residential clients.
-A canopy tour can cost $25,000 to $2.5 million, depending on how ambitious the project is, the number of tree platforms and zip lines, and other site specific factors.
+A canopy tour can cost $35,000 to $750 thousand, depending on how ambitious the project is, the number of tree platforms and zip lines, and other site specific factors.

 How to get a Zip Line Quote

 The first step is determining whether it is possible to have a zip line where you want it.
 Most people can tell intuitively whether they have a good site for a basic zip line in their back yards.
 In those cases, we may contract with you over the phone depending on the length and location and show up the first time ready to install the zipline.
 If you are in Southeastern PA, we will be able to install it quickly at a relatively low cost.
 However, most level 2 & 3 ziplines and canopy tours require a preliminary on site feasibility study by a professional to determine whether a zip line is even possible in the desired location.
-You should expect to pay $500-3000 to have us visit sites in the continental USA for zip line studies.
-If that seems steep, then you will probably also be shocked by the final price tag of over $1200 and sometimes 5 or 6 digits.
+You should expect to pay $1000-4000 to have us visit sites in the continental USA for zip line studies.
+If that seems steep, then you will probably also be shocked by the final price tag of over $2000 and sometimes a lot more.
 You may prefer to collect topographic maps, measurements, and/or pictures to send to us before the first visit – this does not usually eliminate the need for a feasibility study, but it can help us give you a better range of construction costs before you commit to the cost of the first visit.
 Whatever type of zipline you have in mind, please call or email us to get the conversation started.